The health and safety of our community is a shared responsibility and one that Alzheimer’s Resource of Alaska takes seriously.

 Contact us in Anchorage, Fairbanks, Juneau, Mat-Su and the Copper River Valley.⠀

 Our professional Educators and Care Coordinators are committed to assist and support you to ensure the best quality of life possible for frail and vulnerable loved ones.
 We are here to help all Alaskans and their loved ones, not just those living with Alzheimer’s Disease and Related Dementias.

 Every seven seconds, someone develops Alzheimer’s disease; many people don’t know where to turn for help.
-Because Alaska has the fastest aging population in the country, the demand for Alzheimer’s, dementia, and general senior care is growing dramatically.
+Because Alaska has the second-fastest aging population in the country (Arizona is first), the demand for Alzheimer’s, dementia, and general senior care is growing dramatically.
 Your support can make a big difference in the life of an Alaskan senior.
-Always look for our puzzle piece logo to ensure all of your tax-deductible contributions stay in Alaska, supporting Alaskans!
+Always look for our blue puzzle piece logo to ensure all of your tax-deductible contributions stay in Alaska, supporting Alaskans!

 Memory loss can be a normal part of aging, however, Alzheimer’s is not normal aging.
 Alzheimer’s is an illness which leads to a loss of cognitive abilities (i.e. memory, judgement, reasoning, language, perception, etc.).
 Symptoms usually occur in adults 65 years or older, although individuals in their 30s, 40s, and 50s may also be affected.
 Alzheimer’s disease is the most common form of dementia.
 However, it is not the only cause of dementia.